apify/apify-docs/sources/platform/actors/running/store.md

 1. [**Rental**](#rental-actors) - to continue using the Actor after the trial period, you must rent the Actor from the developer and pay a flat monthly fee in addition to the costs associated with the platform usage that the Actor generates.
 2. [**Pay per result**](#pay-per-result) - you do not pay for platform usage the Actor generates and instead just pay for the results it produces.
-3. [**Pay per event**](#pay-per-event) - you do not pay for platform usage the Actor generates and instead just pay for the specific events the Actor creator defines, such as for generating a single result or starting the Actor.
+3. [**Pay per event**](#pay-per-event) - you can run the Actor and you do not pay for platform usage the Actor generates.
+Instead you pay for the specific events the Actor creator defines, such as for generating a single result or starting the Actor.
 4. [**Pay per usage**](#pay-per-usage) - you can run the Actor and you pay for the platform usage the Actor generates.

 ### Rental Actors